OpenMined/PSI/README.md

 ## Usage

-To use this library in another Bazel project, add the following in your WORKSPACE file:
+To use this library in another Bazel project, add the following to your WORKSPACE file:

 ```
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")